adamwett-parks/obsidian/wett/Untitled 11.md

 - legally bulletproof
 - dont give a lot of info, make it dead simple
 - make it super private, account number
+- no is this still available, ad will disappear
+-